 3. A declining workforce

-Since 2014, Deloitte has found construction job openings to increase by almost 50% while the number of new hires trails behind at an increase of only 14%.
+Since 2014, Deloitte has found construction job openings to increase by 50% while the number of new hires trails behind at 14%.

 With the number of construction workers steadily declining, companies need to do more with fewer laborers.
-Supplementing your team’s efforts with more robust construction equipment or automation solutions is a sure-fire way to maximize their productivity.
+Supplementing your team’s efforts with more robust construction equipment or automation solutions is a sure-fire way to maximize productivity.

-- Urban development to become more technically complex
+- Urban development to become more complex

-- Construction expenses to increase
+- Construction costs to increase

 - Tools and technology to supplement a declining workforce

-With many of these trends already in motion, it’s imperative that construction companies equip themselves with future-proof solutions.
+With many of these trends already in motion, construction companies must equip themselves with future-proof solutions.